Download Careers360 App

 Common Mistakes To Avoid While Preparing For CAT Exam 2025

 Before you begin your CAT 2025 preparation, thoroughly review the complete syllabus.
 Knowing what you need to study allows you to develop a clear and successful approach.
+This is a topper's CAT strategy to prepare for the examination.
 Skipping this phase and going directly to studying typically results in a confused approach, making preparation more difficult.

-One of the common mistakes to avoid while preparing for CAT is to assume that they have done a good job if they have devoted ten to twelve hours for preparation for CAT.
-What is important is how much has one grasped in the number of hours which they have devoted while studying for the CAT entrance exam.
+One of the common mistakes to avoid while preparing for CAT is assuming that they have done a good job if they have devoted ten to twelve hours to CAT preparation.
+What is important is how much one has grasped in the number of hours which they have devoted while studying for the CAT entrance exam.
 One can study with complete focus and dedication for four to five hours and grasp much more than what he or she does in ten to twelve hours.
-Therefore, here self assessment is very important.
-One should gauge correctly how much of the syllabus have they been able to cover within the stipulated time and if they are well versed with it or not.
+Therefore, self-assessment is very important here.
+One should gauge correctly how much of the syllabus they have been able to cover within the stipulated time and whether they are well-versed with it or not.

 Globsyn Business School PGDM Admissions 2025